orthanc-mirrors/orthanc-book/Sphinx/source/faq/licensing.rst

 * The wording "third-party system" is very broad, as it encompasses many possibilities.
-It can for instance be a Web application, a heavyweight desktop application, an automated script, or more generally any system that uses Orthanc as a service in its global architecture.
+It can for instance be a Web application, a heavyweight desktop application, an automated script, or more generally any system that takes advantage of Orthanc as a service in its global architecture.

-* If your use case falls in a "**Dual licensing**" cell, please get in touch with `Osimis <http://osimis.io/>`__, the official commercial partner of the Orthanc project that is the only entity entitled to grant a `license exception
+* If your use case falls in a "**Dual licensing**" cell, please get in touch with `Osimis <http://osimis.io/>`__, the commercial partner of the Orthanc project that is the only entity entitled to grant a `license exception
   <https://www.fsf.org/blogs/rms/selling-exceptions>`__ to your
-  company.
+  company for the Orthanc core and its :ref:`associated official plugins <plugins-official>`.

 * If you reuse code from Orthanc or one of its associated plugins, you must mention the copyright of the Orthanc project.